| Competition

 and Review") if and when developing recommendations for going

+forward.
 2.8 ICC joins in the condemnation of "hard core cartels,"

 which victimize business consumers and competitors and ultimate